nnaajjeebb12/next-dashboard-ui/student-adjustments.md

 ## Subjects Tab

+    Note: Subject is a general term, lesson yung inaattendan ng students

-- [ ] Add Filter Subjects by Grade Level, Strand, Section, and Semester.
+- [x] Add Filter Subjects
+  - [ ] Grade Level - subject is many-to-many relationship.
+A subject can be connected to a different lessons
+  - [ ] Strand - strand is connected to the student not the subject
+  - [ ] Section (Since the subject is not bound by section this cannot be done) [many-to-many relationship]
+  - [x] Semester.

 ## Sections Tab

-- [ ] Add Filter Sections by Grade Level, Strand, and Section.
+- [ ] Add Filter Sections
+  - [ ] Grade Level
+  - [ ] Strand
+  - [ ] Section
-- [ ] Only Grade 11 and 12 when adding Sections.
+- [ ] Only Grade 11 and 12 when adding Sections

 ## Lessons Tab